tanakamawere/personalwebsite/_posts/2024/2024-09-30-gratitude.md

 Today during gynaecology clinic, had a 21 year old female patient (duhh, it's gynae.
 Ever seen a man in gynae clinic?) who has gone through it.
 And when I say "it," I mean it.

 - 2012: Has surgery, a hernia repair, hoping that that would end the abdominal pain she had.
 Hernia was repaired but abdominal pain was still present.
-- 2013: Had another surgery, this time her appendix had become cheeky and needed to be taken out.
+- 2013: Had another surgery, this time her appendix had become inflamed and needed to be taken out.
 No, the abdominal pain she had didn't end after this surgery.
     - Same year, goes to live with her aunt (because she's an orphan and both her parents died in her childhood due to HIV related complications) who didn't believe in hospitals and denied her formal health care up until 2021 when...
 - 2021: Was diagnosed with TB of the knee joints.
 Resolved... but not the abdominal pain.
 That is still there.
 - 2024: Has surgery in April because a hole had formed in her intestines.
 And guess what?
 The abdominal pain is still there even after.